Industrial Robots 101: What They Are and How They Work

 Industrial robotics systems are designed to mimic human actions and are made of five key parts, namely:

 The controller is essentially the robot's brain.
-It's a specialized computer that communicates with the robot and tells it what to do.
+A specialized computer communicates with the robot and tells it what to do.
 This is the link between the human operator and the robot.

-The controller comprises both hardware and software components to handle varying tasks, from motion control to data processing.
+The controller comprises hardware and software components for varying tasks, from motion control to data processing.

 They are: